bruceravel/SCFtests/use.md

 ### Examine an individual parameter

-To examine the evolution of an individual fitting parameter over the sequence of feff calculations:
+To examine the evolution of an individual fitting parameter over the sequence of Feff calculations:

 ```
 larch> a.compare('enot')